NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 An ID request can allocate either the lowest possible ID in a pool or a specified (by the user) value, such as 5 or 1000.

 Allocation requests can be synchronized between pools.
 This synchronization is based on the ID of the allocation request itself (such as for instance `allocation1`), the result is that the allocations will have the same allocated value across pools.

+The `oddeven_alloc` parameter introduces flexible ID allocation behavior, allowing users to define how IDs are assigned during various operations.
+This feature supports three modes of allocation:

+ - Default – IDs are allocated using the system's standard mechanism.

+ - Odd – Only odd-numbered IDs are assigned.

+ - Even – Only even-numbered IDs are assigned.

 ### Examples